ypinhsuan/tp/docs/DeveloperGuide.md

     * Pros:
         * Less complex code reduces the possibility of bugs.
     * Cons:
-        * Less convenient for users as they have to users would have to add attendances for the whole class one at a time.
+        * Less convenient for users as they would have to add attendances for the whole class one at a time.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** Users can make use of the command recall feature to speed up the recording of